Photos from this trip can be found here.

-Continuing the New Year’s Day anniversary hike up this mountain with some great company.
+Continuing the New Year’s Day anniversary hike up this mountain with good company.

 This year we started heading up the forested slope just before reaching the avalanche chute two miles in from the trailhead.
 Some old tracks were visible in the beginning, but they soon disappeared as soon as the snow reached knee high.
 Then we broke trail out of the tree line and onto the granite rock-filled south ridge.
 From there it was a straight shot to the lookout tower.